Institutional Review Board

 The KCU Institutional Review Board reviews external studies in accordance with KCU’s policies, procedures, and standard operating procedures, unless negotiated otherwise.

-If you have any questions about the IACUC Committee please contact the ORSP at 816-654-7602 or firstname.lastname@example.org.
+If you have any questions about the IRB Committee please contact the ORSP at 816-654-7602 or firstname.lastname@example.org.